Stuber (film): Plot

-At a house in Long Beach, Vic detains Amo, a key suspect of his investigation, and rescues a Pit Bull Terrier named Pico from being fed packets of drugs.
+At a house in Long Beach, Vic detains Amo, a key suspect of his investigation, and rescues a Pit Bull Terrier named Pico after it was fed packets of drugs.
 After Stu accidentally shoots Amo in the leg, Vic leads them to an animal hospital, where both Amo and Pico receive medical attention from the vet.
 After Vic learns from Amo that Tedjo will be making a drug drop later that night, they are ambushed by a group of Tedjo's men, who taunt Vic about his daughter's art exhibition that same evening.
 With Stu's help, Vic dispatches the thugs and races to Nicole's exhibition to warn her about the potential danger, but she is fed up with her father's obsession with hunting down Tedjo.
-Afterwards, Stu drops off Vic near the drop location and calls Becca, admitting to her his feelings for her, but then telling her they cannot be friends anymore since he knows she does not feel the same way.
+Afterwards, Stu drops off Vic near the drop location and calls Becca, admits his feelings for her, and then tells her they cannot be friends anymore since he knows she does not feel the same way.
 At the drop Vic calls for backup but Stu notices only a lone police car heading his way.

-As he waits for Tedjo, McHenry arrives and Vic finds out that she is a dirty cop who has been working with Tedjo and was planning to frame Vic for murder to get him off their trail.
+As he waits for Tedjo, McHenry arrives, and Vic finds out that she is a dirty cop who has been working with Tedjo and was planning to frame Vic for murder to get him off their trail.
 However, before she can kill Vic, Stu runs her over and the two unsuccessfully attempt to escape from Tedjo in his car.
-As they struggle against him, Nicole arrives having tracked down Stu using the Uber app and is nearly shot by Tedjo.
-Stu takes the bullet however, and Vic almost kills Tedjo before Nicole stops him.
+As they struggle against him, Nicole arrives after tracking down Stu by his Uber app and is nearly shot by Tedjo.
+Stu jumps in front of her and takes the bullet, and Vic almost kills Tedjo before Nicole stops him.
 The police arrive to bring Tedjo to justice.

-As Stu and Vic recover in the hospital, Vic gives Stu a five-star Uber review (despite the $5534.95 fare he has to pay him), while Becca has started up a successful spin biking business on her own.
-That Christmas, Vic arrives at Nicole's home with Pico, only to discover that Nicole is dating Stu.
+As Stu and Vic recover in the hospital, Vic gives Stu a five-star Uber review (despite the $5,534.95 fare he has to pay him).
+By Christmas Becca has opened a successful spin biking business and Vic, who arrives at Nicole's home with Pico, discovers that Nicole is dating Stu.

 Cast

 Production

 In April 2016, 20th Century Fox bought the spec script Stuber from Tripper Clancy for a mid-six figure deal, with Jonathan Goldstein and John Francis Daley set to produce the film.

 In December 2017, Dave Bautista was cast as a "detective who commandeers an unsuspecting Uber driver named Stu" while Michael Dowse was announced as the director of the film.
 In March 2018, Kumail Nanjiani signed on to costar with Bautista.
 In April 2018, Iko Uwais joined the cast.
 In May 2018, Betty Gilpin, Natalie Morales, Mira Sorvino, Steve Howey, and Amin Joseph joined the cast.

-Principal photography commenced on May 3, 2018 in Atlanta, Georgia and was shot until July 2, 2018.
+Principal photography commenced on May 3, 2018, in Atlanta, Georgia and was shot until July 2, 2018.